hpgbproductions/cloudgen/CloudSettingsGuide/README.md

 It is a good idea to start with the default settings.
 The values and Linear Maps work for any cloud type.
 From the type of cloud cover you want to recreate, choose a suitable range of cloud types, and work on the Linear Maps from there.
 In the default cloud profile, 0 means no clouds, 0.5 means overcast with some head clouds, and 1 generates the most head clouds.

+Also try out the prototype version of the cloud generator in Processing [here](https://github.com/hpgbproductions/_dump2/blob/main/CLOUDGEN/CLOUDGEN.pde).
+While there are some differences, many key settings are the same.

 ## List of Settings

 Reference for all available cloud profile settings.